szclsya/sasm/README.md

 dpkg
 vim
 sudo
-# Comments line are allowed
+# Comment lines are allowed
-# You can also specify the range of version you wish
+# You can also specify the range of version you want
 alacritty (>0.7, <=1.0)
 ```